 The Schuber Trail crosses the road and continues across a wooden bridge over Bear Swamp Brook.
 About 150 feet beyond the bridge, the trail turns left again, leaving the paved road, and re-enters the woods.
 It soon approaches a particularly wild and beautiful section of the brook, featuring cascades, pools and a deep rock cut.

 A short distance beyond, the brook curves to the left as the Schuber Trail continues ahead, climbing through a rocky area.
 After crossing a stream on rocks, the trail passes to the right of the ruins of a cabin (once part of the adjacent Camp Yaw Paw).
-The trail now crosses a second stream and reaches an old woods road, where it turns left onto the Yellow Trail (blazed with yellow diamonds).
-Follow the joint Schuber and Yellow Trails, which soon bear right and begin a steep and rocky ascent.
+The trail now crosses a second stream and turns left onto the Yellow Trail (blazed with yellow diamonds).
+Follow the joint Schuber and Yellow Trails, which soon begin to climb, first gradually and then more steeply.
 Reaching the crest of the ridge, the trails bear right and continue along the grassy ridge, entering Camp Glen Gray (owned by Bergen County).

 When you’re ready to continue, return to the trail and turn left.
 You’ll now be following the Yellow Trail (the Schuber Trail leaves to the right here).
 The Yellow Trail descends along the ridge and soon reaches a woods road.
 Turn left onto this road, marked with the silver-on-yellow blazes of the Yellow-Silver Trail, which descends on switchbacks.
-At the base of the descent, it turns left and joins a woods road that comes in from the right (be alert, as this turn is easily missed).
+Near the base of the descent, it turns left, leaving the road, and joins another woods road that comes in from the right (be alert, as this turn is easily missed).

-After a level stretch, the Yellow-Silver Trail begins a steady descent.
+After climbing gently through a valley, the Yellow-Silver Trail begins a steady descent.
 Towards the base of the descent, it bears left at a fork, crosses two streams on rocks, and reaches paved Bear Swamp Road.
 The Yellow-Silver Trail turns left onto the road and crosses Bear Swamp Brook on a wooden bridge.
 It then turns right, leaving the road, proceeds through the ruins of a goat farm, and climbs gradually on a woods road.

 In 0.8 mile from the goat farm ruins, the Yellow-Silver Trail descends a little and ends at an intersection with the red-blazed Marsh Loop Trail.
 Turn right onto the Marsh Loop Trail, which levels off.
 After passing through an area with thick understory, the Marsh Loop Trail descends to end at an intersection with the blue-blazed Ridge Loop Trail, opposite the dam at the eastern end of MacMillan Reservoir.